neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ```

 {% hint style="info" %}
-You could also map platform secrets as the values of env variable and later utilize them during the image build.
+You can also map platform secrets as the values of environment variables and later utilize them when building an image.

-For instance, you have `secret:github_password` which gives you an access to needed private repository.
+Let's assume you have a `secret:github_password` which gives you access to a needed private repository.
-In this case, map it as env `GH_PASS: secret:github_password` into the builder job and pass it further as a `--build-arg GH_PASS=$GH_PASS` while building the container.
+In this case, map it as an environment variable `GH_PASS: secret:github_password` into the builder job and pass it further as `--build-arg GH_PASS=$GH_PASS` while building the container.
 {% endhint %}

 **Expression contexts:** [`flow` context](live-contexts.md#flow-context).